The Assassination Of The Emperor Commodus (The Play)

 MARCIA.

 Nay, I cannot risk being seen by the wandering eyes of the emperor and his observers.
-We must think of another way to persuade the prefect.
+We must devise another way to persuade the prefect.

 ECLECTUS.

-We could bribe him, but at this point, this would be more risky for us.
+We could bribe him, but at this point, that would be more risky for us.
 I shall attempt everything!

 MARCIA.